nigelhorne/Log-Abstraction/README.md

     This allows the parameters to be set at run time.

     On non-Windows system,
-    the class can be configured using environment variables starting with "CGI::Info::".
+    the class can be configured using environment variables starting with "Log::Abstraction::".
     For example:

         export Log::Abstraction::script_name=foo